 On the South side of the runway is the old U.S. Base.
 Here EGRIP office and quarters will be in KISS (Building 662).
-The project warehouse is building 442.
+The project warehouse is building 442 which in 2022 was purchased from Greenland Airports by University of Copenhagen.